killerducky/killerducky_site/go/how-to-end.md

 Recall the definition of **Territory** — Empty intersections sealed off by your stones.
 (Picture a flood fill: if the color can only reach your stones, the area is yours.)
 Even if an area seems clearly under your control, just one opponent stone in there means it's not yet your territory.

+Instead of playing out the capturing moves, the players may both pass and agree that certain stones are dead.
+If they agree, those stones are removed and the score is counted.

 {% capture diagram_text %}

 Here both Black and White need to play one more move to confirm their territories.
-Instead of playing out those moves, the players can pass in this position and agree that certain stones are dead.
-If both players agree, the dead stones are removed and the score is counted.
 On a 9x9 board it's just a couple moves saved, but on larger boards it could save quite a few moves.

 After agreeing the score is: